JoshuaPerras/UGAHacks9/README.md

 Put your middle finger down to draw with your index finger.

 You can change the size of the brush and the eraser in the HandDrawn source code at the top.

+HandTrackingModule provides a baseline for tracking hands using openCV.

+By making this in its own file you can implement hand tracking easily is multiple different projects.